prathimasvani/Olympics-Azure-DE/README.md

 ![image](https://github.com/user-attachments/assets/0ce4964a-8e3e-4ac7-b43f-c5258f8d89ec)

 **Data Source** -  DataSet sourced from Kaggle
-Data is available in CSV format (athletes, medals, teams, etc.)

 **Data Ingestion – Azure Data Factory**

 Used Azure Data Factory (ADF) to build a pipeline.
 It copies data from Kaggle (via GitHub or HTTP) into Azure.
 This is the Extract step in ETL

-Raw Data – **Azure Data Lake Storage Gen2**
-The raw CSV files are stored in ADLS Gen2 in a folder like /raw-data
+Raw Data – **Azure Data Lake Storage Gen2** - The raw CSV files are stored in ADLS Gen2 in a folder like /raw-data

 Transformation – **Azure Databricks**

 Used Azure Databricks with PySpark to

-Clean and process the data
+1) Clean and process the data
-Cast data types
+2) Cast data types
-Handle missing/duplicate values
+3) Handle missing/duplicate values
-Aggregate or reshape data
+4) Aggregate or reshape data

-Transformed Data – **Azure Data Lake Storage** (Curated Layer) After transformation, data is written back to ADLS Gen2, under /transformed-data.
+Transformed Data – **Azure Data Lake Storage** (Curated Layer) - After transformation, data is written back to ADLS Gen2, under /transformed-data.
 Now it's clean, structured, and ready for analytics

 Analytics – **Azure Synapse Analytics**